google/error-prone/installation.md

 ---
-title: Installing error-prone
+title: Installing Error Prone
 layout: master
 ---

-Our goal is to make it simple to add error-prone checks to your existing Java compilation.
+Our goal is to make it simple to add Error Prone checks to your existing Java compilation.
 Please join our [mailing list](http://groups.google.com/group/error-prone-announce) to know when a new version is released!

 # Ant

-1. Add error-prone to the compile-time classpath.
+1. Add Error Prone to the compile-time classpath.
 There are two ways:
   * Include a `compilerclasspath` element in your `<javac />` task definition
   * Modify your Ant installation by copying the `error_prone_ant.jar` to your `${user.home}/.ant/lib` or `ANT_HOME/lib` directory.
 2. Modify your `<javac>` tasks to include this attribute: `compiler="com.google.errorprone.ErrorProneAntCompilerAdapter"`